dabeaz/curio/docs/reference.rst

    :header-rows: 0

    * - ``await ch.accept(*, authkey=None)``
-     - Wait for an incoming connection and return a :class:`Connection` instance.  *authkey* is an optional authentication key.
+     - Wait for an authenticated incoming connection and return a :class:`Connection` instance.  *authkey* is an optional authentication key.
+Connections failing authentication are logged and dropped.
    * - ``await ch.connect(*, authkey=None)``
      - Make an outgoing connection and return a :class:`Connection` instance.
        *authkey* is an optional authentication key.
+Raise AuthenticationError if authentication fails.
    * - ``ch.bind()``
      - Performs the address binding step of the ``accept()`` method.
        Use this to have the host operating system to assign a port